Please read this privacy note carefully as it describes what kinds of personal information we collect and how we store, process and delete it.

 The charity’s mission is to be a creative space for music and ideas at the heart of the community.

-St George’s promotes classical, jazz, folk, blues and world music, attracting a wide range of people from across the city and neighbouring regions, and developing both traditional and new audiences through innovative programming and vibrant artistic and educational events.
+St George’s promotes classical, jazz, folk & roots, contemporary music, and spoken word, attracting a wide range of people from across the city and neighbouring regions, and developing both familiar and new audiences through innovative programming and vibrant artistic and educational events.

 We generate income through ticket and café bar sales, fundraising and venue hire.
-We secure a range of charitable funds from statutory bodies such as Bristol City Council and Arts Council England as well as various trusts, individual donors and sponsors.
+We secure a range of charitable funds from statutory bodies such as Arts Council England and Bristol City Council as well as various trusts, individual donors and sponsors.
 As a charity and a non-profit-making company, this income ensures we deliver our programmes world-class music, cover the costs of running the venue and organisation, and undertake educational (and other subsidised) activities.

 St George’s Bristol takes its responsibilities to care for your data seriously.
 We manage your information in accordance with legislation concerning the protection of personal information.

-This Notice describes how we collect, process, store and delete personal data.
-From time to time, we may make changes and adjustments to this Notice and the operational processes it describes.
-You can find the date that this note was last revised at the top of the document.
+This policy describes how we collect, process, store and delete personal data.
+From time to time, we may make changes and adjustments to this policy and the operational processes it describes.
+You can find the date that this policy was last revised at the bottom of this page.
 Where there is a significant change we will notify you so that you can decide whether you wish to continue to use our services.

 How we use personal information